Installation

 Please follow Requesting Quota Increase to check quotas and request quota increases before proceeding.

-As a quick alternative to installing SkyPilot on your laptop, we also provide a Docker image with SkyPilot and its dependencies installed for users to quickly try out SkyPilot.
+As a quick alternative to installing SkyPilot on your laptop, we also provide a Docker image with SkyPilot main branch automatically cloned.
 You can simply run:

-If your cloud CLIs are already setup, your credentials will be mounted to the container and you can proceed to Quickstart.
-Else you can follow the instructions in Cloud account setup inside the container to setup your cloud accounts.
+If your cloud CLIs are already setup, your credentials (AWS and GCP) will be mounted to the container and you can proceed to Quickstart.
+Otherwise, you can follow the instructions in Cloud account setup inside the container to set up your cloud accounts.

-Once you are done with experimenting with sky, remember to delete any clusters and storage resources you may have created using the following commands:
+Once you are done with experimenting with SkyPilot, remember to delete any clusters and storage resources you may have created using the following commands:

 Finally, you can stop the container with: